Storm Colloms

 Outreach

-I'm involved in a few outreach efforts and collaborations, some local, some global, some detailed below:
+I'm involved in a variety of public outreach and science communication efforts, some detailed below:

 Astrobites author and editor (January 2023 to 2025)